code2love/CommunicationManager/README.md

 # CommunicationManager
 The CommunicationManager provides a simple interface to communicate over CAN.
 It follows the Publisher-Subscriber pattern.
 A publisher is offering messages to all other network nodes.
 Subscribers can subscribe to messages which they are interested in.
+The library is built on top of [FlexCAN](https://github.com/pawelsky/FlexCAN_Library).

 ## Required Hardware
 You need a teensy 3.2 board and a CAN transreceiver (e.g. SN65HVD230) to use this library.